-Hoot Hester has played backup for a number of country music recording artists, including Alabama, Hank Williams Junior, Conway Twitty (Friday 1 September 1933 - Saturday 5 June 1993), Randy Travis, Bill Monroe (Wednesday 13 September 1911 - Monday 9 September 1996) and Ricky Van Shelton.
+Hoot Hester played backup for a number of acclaimed country music recording artists, including Alabama, Hank Williams Jr., Conway Twitty (Friday 1 September 1933 – Saturday 5 June 1993), Randy Travis, Bill Monroe (Wednesday 13 September 1911 – Monday 9 September 1996) and Ricky Van Shelton.

-Hoot Hester has also recorded with Manhattan Transfer and Ray Charles (Tuesday 23 September 1930 - Thursday 10 June 2004).
+Hoot Hester also recorded with Manhattan Transfer, and Ray Charles (Tuesday 23 September 1930 – Thursday 10 June 2004).

-During the 1980s, Hoot Hester began doing session recording for various artists and producers, and continued this work up to 2012.
+During the 1980s, Hoot Hester began undertaking session recordings for various artists and producers, and continued this work up to 2012.

 Hoot Hester also began appearing on television shows, one of which played for eleven years.

-In 1997, Dennis Crouch and Hoot Hester put together a Western Swing band called The Time Jumpers; Hoot Hester was the former fiddler in the group and played on their debut album, 'On The Air'.
+In 1997, Dennis Crouch and Hoot Hester put together a Western Swing band, The Time Jumpers; Hoot Hester was the former fiddler in the group and played on their debut album, ‘On The Air’.

 Hoot Hester eventually left The Time Jumpers to produce and write with Rachael Hester, his youngest daughter, who leads a band named ‘Rachael Hester & The Tennessee Walkers’.

-Hoot Hester has played with The Grand Ole Opry staff band since the year 2000 and has also worked with Earl Scruggs (Sunday 6 January 1924 - Wednesday 28 March 2012) until Scruggs' death in March 2012.
+Hoot Hester played with The Grand Ole Opry staff band since the year 2000, and also worked with Earl Scruggs (Sunday 6 January 1924 – Wednesday 28 March 2012), until Earl Scruggs’ death in March 2012.

 At the time of the acquisition of this Gene Watson ‘Peer’s Quote’, in June 2014, Hoot Hester, in addition to his duties at The Grand Ole Opry in Nashville, was writing and producing music with Rachael Hester, his youngest daughter, who also lived in Dickson, Tennessee.